openfga/rfcs/20220714-lookup-api.md

 }
 ```

-The results from the Lookup query can then be used to filter a collection by taking the intersection of these object ids with objects returned from your application's query.
+The results from the Lookup query can then be used to filter a collection by taking the intersection of these object ids with objects returned from the clients own query.

 # How it Works
 [how-it-works]: #how-it-works